johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 <br/><br/>
 The R code that created these plots is available in a [GitHub repository](https://github.com/johngoldin/ctcorona).
 <br/><br/>

+### Comments

+One large uncertainty is how the count of cases confirmed by a positive test relates to the total number of cases in the population including those who have not been tested.

+I don't see a clear sign that the slope of the curves on the log plot are going down.
+That's what needs to happen to [flatten the curve](https://www.livescience.com/coronavirus-flatten-the-curve.html).
+I'm not an epidemiologist and I don't claim any expertise with this kind of data.
+I plan to update this post as time passes and we get more data.
+As someone who just turned 70, I'll be staying home in front of my computer aside from necessary trips to get food and a vigorous daily walk.

+<br/><br/>

 #### An Interesting Video That Explores Factors That Affect an Epidemic